barco1997/positano-new-project/README.md

 # positano-new-project
-Website of a interior design studio in Brest, Belarus/n created with create-react-app
+Website of a interior design studio in Brest, Belarus

+created with create-react-app